Making Existing Quantum Position Verification Protocols Secure Against Arbitrary Transmission Loss: Introduction

 Applying our results to \QPVBBf, we show that quantum position verification is possible even if the loss is arbitrarily high, the (constant-sized) quantum information is arbitrarily slow, and attackers pre-share some entanglement (bounded in the classical message length $n$).
 The question of a super-linear lower bound on the required resources for a quantum attack still remains open.

 Finally, we study two possible ways of implementing the non-demolition photon presence detection step of our protocol: true photon presence detection as demonstrated in \cite{niemietz2021nondestructive} as a potential long-term solution, and a simplified photon presence detection based on a partial Bell measurement \cite{michler1996interferometric} at the prover that is technologically feasible today.
 In the latter, the honest prover essentially teleports the input state of the protocol to himself and concludes the presence of that state based on a conclusive click pattern in the partial Bell measurement, in which case the quantum state got teleported and can be further acted on by the prover (e.g.~by a polarization measurement).
 We note that for the committing version of \QPVBBf, \textsf{c-}\QPVBBf, no active feed-forward for the teleportation corrections is required, as they predictably alter the subsequent measurement outcome and thus can be classically corrected by the prover post-measurement.
 We identify the experimental requirements at the prover as: being able to generate an EPR pair, to do a partial Bell measurement, to store the teleported quantum state in a short delay loop until the classical input information $(x,y)$ arrives, and the ability to perform the protocol measurement based on $(x,y)$.
 The latter shall be possible fast enough such that the protocol rounds can be run with high frequency (say, MHz or ideally GHz).
-To that end we argue that with top equipment MHz rate is possible already and GHz rate feasible in principle.
+To that end, we argue that with top equipment, MHz rates are currently possible and GHz rates feasible in principle.
+We estimate from our results that approximately $10^9$ rounds are required to decisively verify a prover's location.
+Consequently, at a clock rate of 100 MHz, it would take around 10 seconds to run the protocol.
+Such a duration could still be sufficient for position verification, as a physical object cannot move significantly in a few seconds.
+We further note that our bounds could potentially be improved to require fewer rounds.
 Practically, also the signal-to-noise ratio of the photon presence detection is an important figure of merit that is relevant for the security of the protocol, which we discuss further in the experimental section of the paper.
 We argue that with state-of-the-art equipment our protocol can remain within its secure regime, even in practice.\footnote{As the numbers will strongly depend on the actual experimental setup of a demonstration, we only give estimations.}

 To summarize, our main result holds more generally, but applied to \QPVBBf~we provide a new QPV protocol, \textsf{c-}\QPVBBf, that is a practically feasible QPV protocol with decent security guarantees in the most general setting, even in practice.
 This opens up the road for a first experimental demonstration of quantum position verification.